 Is Her a beautifully rendered near-future vision of what life will be like when we start falling in love with artificial intelligence?
 Not if you ask Siri.
 She doesn't like Her one bit, and she'll let you know that in no uncertain terms.

 Spike Jonze has built his career on unsettling journeys into the uncanny, from Being John Malkovich to Where The Wild Things Are.
 But his latest film, Her, is unsettling for a different reason — because it's so sweet and moving in depicting a romance between a human and a computer.

 On my way to the theater, I asked Siri about the movie Her, and she got confused.
 "What kind of businesses are you looking for?"
 Siri replied in her always off-kilter robotic murmur.
 I barked back some line about Siri being stupid.
 She cracked some stupid joke.
 And my phone went back into my pocket.

-Early in Spike Jonze's new film Her, Joaquin Phoenix's character gazes out his Los Angeles window.
+Early in Spike Jonze’s film Her, Joaquin Phoenix’s character gazes out his Los Angeles window.
 As the camera pans, we see not a squat, sprawling metropolis, but a golden-lit landscape of skyscrapers stretching all the way to the horizon.
-When I saw the film last Friday night, this scene made me gasp.
+When I saw the film, this scene made me gasp.

 A wonderful new trailer for Spike Jonze's upcoming movie Her has arrived, detailing more of the blossoming romance between a Scarlett Johansson-voiced artificial intelligence and a lonely writer named Theodore.
 I'm not sure which is the scifi part, though: that a man could fall in love with his computer, or that an…